awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

    When you sign up for an AWS account, an *AWS account root user* is created\.
 The root user has access to all AWS services and resources in the account\.
-As a security best practice, [assign administrative access to an administrative user](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html), and use only the root user to perform [tasks that require root user access](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html#aws_tasks-that-require-root)\.
+As a security best practice, [assign administrative access to an administrative user](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html), and use only the root user to perform [tasks that require root user access](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html)\.

 AWS sends you a confirmation email after the sign\-up process is complete\.
 At any time, you can view your current account activity and manage your account by going to [https://aws\.amazon\.com/](https://aws.amazon.com/) and choosing **My Account**\.

 ## Create an administrative user<a name="create-an-admin"></a>

-After you sign up for an AWS account, create an administrative user so that you do not use the root user for everyday tasks\.
+After you sign up for an AWS account, create an administrative user so that you don't use the root user for everyday tasks\.

 **Secure your AWS account root user**

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the account owner by choosing **Root user** and entering your AWS account email address\.
 On the next page, enter your password\.

-   For help signing in using root user, see [Signing in as the root user](https://docs.aws.amazon.com/signin/latest/userguide/console-sign-in-tutorials.html#introduction-to-root-user-sign-in-tutorial) in the *AWS Sign\-In User Guide*\.
+   For help signing in by using root user, see [Signing in as the root user](https://docs.aws.amazon.com/signin/latest/userguide/console-sign-in-tutorials.html#introduction-to-root-user-sign-in-tutorial) in the *AWS Sign\-In User Guide*\.

 1. Turn on multi\-factor authentication \(MFA\) for your root user\.

    For instructions, see [Enable a virtual MFA device for your AWS account root user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root) in the *IAM User Guide*\.

 **Create an administrative user**
-+ For your daily administrative tasks, assign administrative access to an administrative user in AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.
++ For your daily administrative tasks, grant administrative access to an administrative user in AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.

   For instructions, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.